-Apparently the inspection will be carried out by the maintenance manager (which it to be expected) and the building owner (which surprised me a little).
+The inspection would be carried out by the maintenance manager (which it to be expected) and the building owner (which surprised me a little).

-What struck me about most about the instructions in the letter is that they feel they need to specify what appear to me to be standard levels of hygiene + maintenance.
+What struck me about most about the instructions in the letter is that they felt they need to specify what appear to me to be standard levels of hygiene + maintenance.

-In order to have my nest ready for an audience of any kind, usually I would need to do nothing more than a quick zoot round the communal areas, putting shoes/magazines + breakfast dishes away.
+In order to have my nest ready for an audience of any kind, I would usually need to do nothing more than a quick zoot round the communal areas, putting shoes/magazines and breakfast dishes away.

 I find that so very sad-making.

 I can’t bear the thought of the stress of having deep-clean under the gun, so to speak.

 Not to mention the almost inevitable self-recriminations that flow (been there, done that) when obligated to confront a pile of procrastinations in the form of an overflowing sink + a towering Mt Washmore of laundry.

 Darlingheart, if this is you, know this.
 It really truly doesn’t have to be this way.